IQSS/dataverse/doc/Sphinx/source/User/super-user.rst

 Create a New Dataverse
 -------------------------

-A dataverse is a container for studies and is the home for an individual scholar's or organization's data.
+A dataverse is a container for datasets and is the home for an individual scholar's or organization's data.

 Creating a dataverse is easy but first you must be a registered user.